 State agencies are submitting vouchers for payment to the Comptroller for items that have enacted annual appropriations or continuing appropriations.
 Based on the revenues available to make such payments, there have been delays in making those payments to the vendors.
-As of June 30, 2018, the Comptroller was holding \$4.2 billion in unpaid General Funds vouchers and pending transfers, and the Comptroller estimated that state agencies were holding an additional \$2.6 billion.
+As of March 1, 2019, the Comptroller was holding \$6.8 billion in unpaid General Funds vouchers and pending transfers, and the Comptroller estimated that state agencies were holding an additional \$1.1 billion.
+At its peak, the Comptroller estimated that the backlog of unpaid bills totaled \$16.7 billion, and the late payment interest and penalties related thereto exceeded \$1.25 billion

 The estimates of the amounts on hold at the agencies include bills that accumulated due to the lack of appropriations in Fiscal Year 2016 and Fiscal Year 2017 for General Revenue Fund State employee health insurance costs and estimated amounts not appropriated in Fiscal Year 2017 and carried forward in Fiscal Year 2018 for State agency costs.
-Supplemental appropriations in Public

-Act 100-586 ("PA 100-586") will be used to address these accumulated bills during the Fiscal Year 2018 lapse period, extended through October 31, 2018 by PA 100-587.
+Supplemental appropriations in Public Act 100-586 ("PA 100-586") were used to address these accumulated bills during the Fiscal Year 2018 lapse period, which ended on October 31, 2018.

 On June 30, 2017, a federal judge ordered the Comptroller to comply with the Memisovski and Beeks consent decrees by prioritizing certain payments to medical providers serving Medicaid clients as significant delays in payments to Medicaid providers were occurring.
 The direction from the court was to ensure payment of \$586 million of monthly payments to Medicaid providers (including managed care providers).
 The court also ordered that Medicaid providers must be paid an additional \$2 billion in Fiscal Year 2018 to begin reducing the accumulated backlog of Medicaid bills on hold at the Comptroller's office.
 These are gross payments, inclusive of the share that would be covered by reimbursement by the federal government under the Medicaid program.
+All required payments, and some payments in excess of the requirement, were made during Fiscal Year 2018.
 For additional details, see "LITIGATION - Beeks v.
 Bradley and Memisovski v.
 Maram".
 A portion of the proceeds of the Section 7.6 Bonds were used to make some of these Medicaid payments.

 On November 8, 2017, the Comptroller transferred \$2.5 billion to the General Revenue Fund and approximately \$4.0 billion to the Health Insurance Reserve Fund from the Section 7.6 Bond proceeds, which significantly reduced the amount of State employee health insurance and Medicaid bills on hold.
 This paydown in Medicaid bills generated federal match revenues in the amount of \$1.2 billion.
-The federal matching funds were used to pay additional Medicaid bills, generating an additional \$1.0 billion in federal matching funds.
+The federal matching funds were used to pay additional Medicaid bills, generating an additional \$1.0 billion in federal matching funds which were also used to pay

+Medicaid bills.
 Therefore, in the aggregate, \$4.7 billion in Medicaid bills were paid as a result of the issuance of the Section 7.6 Bonds and the federal match.